hyperledger-labs/fablo/README.md

 By default Fabrikka generates network configuration in `.fabrikka` directory.
 It should not be kept out of version control since it may contain absolute paths.

-If you want to use Fabrikka only to kick off the Hyperledger Fabric network, you may provide target directory parameter to `fabrikka.sh generate` or just copy generated `.fabrikka` directory content to desired directory and add it to version control.
+If you want to use Fabrikka only to kick off the Hyperledger Fabric network, you may provide target directory parameter to `fabrikka.sh generate` or just copy generated `./fabrikka-target/network-name` directory content to desired directory and add it to version control.
 Note that generated files may contain variables with paths on your disk and generated crypto material for Hyperledger Fabric.